 If you anticipate transferring ownership of your rental property in the future, setting up an LLC beforehand can simplify the process.
 It can streamline the transfer and avoid potential complications with mortgages and title changes.
 Understand how an LLC can simplify ownership transfers.

-Form an LLC for Your Rental Property: A Step-by-Step Guide
+Forming an LLC for Your Rental Property: A Step-by-Step Guide

 Ready to dive in?
 Here’s how to form an LLC for your rental properties: